-Diabetic retinopathy causes 12,000 to 24,000 new cases of blindness each year, making diabetes the leading cause of new cases of blindness in adults 20-74 years of age.
+Diabetic retinopathy causes approximately 12,000 to 24,000 new cases of blindness each year.
+This makes diabetes the leading cause of new cases of blindness in adults between 20-74 years of age.

 Diabetes is the leading cause of kidney failure, accounting for 44% of new cases in 2002.
 In people with type 1 diabetes, therapy that keeps blood glucose levels as close to normal as possible reduces damage to the kidneys by 35% to 56% (New England Journal of Medicine, September 30, 1993).

 Uncontrolled diabetes often leads to biochemical imbalances that can cause acute life-threatening events, such as diabetic ketoacidosis and hyperosmolar (nonketotic) coma.